Skip to main content

 Program: The Institutional Biosafety Committee (IBC) plays a crucial role in ensuring the safe conduct of research involving biohazardous materials, including genetically modified organisms (GMOs), recombinant DNA (rDNA), pathogens, and other potentially dangerous biological agents.

 The federal responsibilities of an IBC primarily originate from the National Institutes of Health (NIH) Guidelines for Research Involving Recombinant or Synthetic Nucleic Acid Molecules.
-The NIH guidelines provide guidance for safe reserch practices in the United States and they are part of the institutional and federal oversight.
+The NIH guidelines provide guidance for safe research practices in the United States and they are part of the institutional and federal oversight.

 Federally Responsibilities